BotP1rate/contracapa/README.md

 # contracapa
-Find and Read Books in Public Domain whenever you want
+Find and Read Books in Public Domain whenever you want, even offline!